Museums curate works of art. We digital marketers curate blog posts.

 We collected 17 off-the-radar places to search for new content.
 The off-the-radar spots are often quite good; there’s content on those sites that your audience may not have seen before, which adds an immediate boost of credibility for you and a boost of value your readers.

 Our list includes spots like Feedly, PocketHits, subreddits, and GoodReads, and we could have had included even more (Swayy and Quora were popular mentions in the comments).
-Here are five to get you started, and you can check out more from the complete list:
+Here are four to get you started, and you can check out more from the complete list:

 In addition to these unique places, there are some common, popular sites that you can also use to sift through new stories.